shubham-gaur-x/SeattleHackathon/README.md

 ---

 ## Future Improvements
-- Expand the dataset for more generalizable models.
-- Incorporate deep learning models for enhanced predictions.
+- Incorporate additional datasets to enhance model predictions.
-- Improve the user interface of the Flask app.
-- Add functionality for real-time data inputs.
+- Expand the analysis to include real-time energy data.
+- Develop a user-friendly dashboard for interactive visualizations.
+- Refine equity analysis to ensure more targeted recommendations.

 ---

 ## Acknowledgments
+Special thanks to Northeastern University and the City of Seattle for organizing the hackathon and providing mentorship.
+The project is inspired by Seattle's commitment to sustainability and equity through initiatives like the Building Emissions Performance Standard (BEPS) policy and the One Seattle Data Strategy.

-Special thanks to the hackathon organizers and team members for their support and collaboration.
+Kudos to all hackathon participants for their innovative solutions and collaborative efforts!

----

-Feel free to raise issues or contribute to this project by submitting a pull request!